maplibre/maplibre-gl-js/docs/index.md

 Each section describes classes or objects as well as their **properties**, **parameters**, **instance members**, and associated **events**.
 Many sections also include inline code examples and related resources.

-In the examples, we use vector tiles our [Demo tiles repository](https://github.com/maplibre/demotiles) and from [MapTiler](https://maptiler.com).
+In the examples, we use vector tiles from our [Demo tiles repository](https://github.com/maplibre/demotiles) and from [MapTiler](https://maptiler.com).
 Get your own API key if you want to use MapTiler data in your project.

 ## CSP Directives